Diwan Buta Singh: Printing press and publishing

 By the 1860s, journalism was a budding industry in Lahore, with the amount of local editors, journalists, calligraphists, printers, compositors, and binders increasing.
 In 1866, Buta established the Aftab-i-Punjab Press in Lahore.
 Buta was proficient in Persian, Urdu, and Punjabi (Gurmukhi), and he founded an Urdu law journal, the first one in the province, called the Anwar-ul-Shams, in 1866.
 Later in 1872, he founded an Urdu weekly newspaper titled Aftab-i-Punjab, which was the first major newspaper to be devoted to Sikh causes.
 (Note: Alternatively transliterated as 'Aftab-i-Panjab'.)
 The Aftab-i-Punjab newspaper's readership and publication intervals varied over time, but it generally reached an audience of around 500 (the number of literate Sikhs back then was small, limiting the circulation of newspapers to between 100-500 readers generally).
 Throughout its history, the Aftab-i-Punjab newspaper had employed editors (including staff leaders) of many religious backgrounds, from Sikhs, Hindus, and Muslims.
 One of the early editors who worked on the Aftab-i-Punjab newspaper, during the period of 1872–1880, was a Muslim man named Sheikh Fakir Muhammad, who had worked years earlier as an apprentice editor of the Kohi-i-Nur, which had been the first Urdu newspaper in Punjab.
-(Note: The Kohi-i-Nur was founded in the 1850's by Harsukh Rai, a Kayastha from the North-West Provinces.)
+(Note: The Kohi-i-Nur was founded in the 1850s by Harsukh Rai, a Kayastha from the North-West Provinces.)
 The newspaper promoted cow protection, gently criticized British administration of the region, promoted Sikhs being loyal to the government, and believed that Sikhism was a separate religion from Hinduism (the newspaper advocated for the removal of Hindu beliefs and practices that they believed had crept into Sikhism).
 The Aftab-i-Punjab was overall critical of the British government's policies and actions against Duleep Singh, the deposed Sikh monarch.
-The Aftab-i-Punjab sourced its content from cuttings of English-language and local Indian languages' periodicals or through its correspondants stationed at various districts.
+The Aftab-i-Punjab sourced its content from cuttings of English-language and local Indian languages' periodicals or through its correspondents stationed at various districts.
 Buta Singh, though not a Namdhari himself, had close ties with the Namdhari sect and praised them for their support of Duleep Singh.
 Buta Singh also founded a Punjabi weekly newspaper titled Khalsa Prakash in 1891, with it being published by the Aftab-i-Punjab Press.
 The Khalsa Prakash journal ran until 1899 and generally reached an audience of 250.
 The Aftab-i-Punjab Press also published many Gurmukhi books on Sikh topics.